 ©Smiler99/Shutterstock.com

-Let’s hope you haven’t done wrong by one of these birds because they will always remember it and your face.
-It isn’t just your face they will remember, either.
+Let’s hope you haven’t done wrong by one of these birds because they will never forget it and your face.
+They will remembern’t just your face, either.
 Wearing a mask will not help.
 Scientists have proven that even with a mask, the crow will know who has harmed them and will attack.
 Their vengeance doesn’t end with that specific crow.
 They will tell their offspring about your wrongdoings, and they will also carry out revenge.

 Crows Use Tools

-©Melissa McMasters from Memphis, TN, United States / CC BY 2.0 – License
+©Melissa McMasters from Memphis, TN, United States / CC BY 2.0 – Original / License

-Crows not only use tools, but it also pleases them to do so.
+Crows not only use tools but also pleases them to do so.
 These clever birds use small, sharp, or hooked stripped branches to spear or lift out prey in holes.
-They sometimes drop rocks into a bucket to raise the water level high enough to drink from.
+They sometimes drop rocks into a bucket to raise the water level to drink from.
 These birds also steal items they believe could be useful tools.
-The black-feathered geniuses will take wire, a man-made item, and bend it to use for many things.
+The black-feathered geniuses will take a wire, a manufactured item, and bend it for many things.

 Crows Hold Funerals